Create your D2L web page

 - (OPTIONAL) If you would like to organize your files, click the Choose Destination button, select the images folder, and click Select a Path button.
 This will store your image inside the images folder.
 If you don’t have an images folder, you can create one by clicking on the New Folder link.

-- It’s important to write a description that conveys why you are including the image in the page.
-Why is it important?
-What point are you trying to make with it?
+- It’s important to write a description that conveys the content and the purpose of the image.
 If the image is for decorative purposes, just check The image is decorative box instead.

 Write meaningful link text that indicates the link's destination